Notes on the Geography of South Africa: Kimberley

 The Oppenheimer memorial.

-Who else but Victoria?
-Her statue, unveiled in 1906, originally sat in Queen's Park, but it was later moved to a secluded corner near the museum.
+This statue of Victoria was unveiled in 1906 in Queen's Park, but it was later moved to this secluded corner near the museum.
 That's politics.
 The park has kept its old name.

 The city has two prominent memorials to the siege of 1899-1900.
 This one is the Cape Police Memorial, dedicated in 1904.